GokulDev4U/Credit_Approval/README.md

 1) Data Export from Db - The data in the stored database is exported as a CSV file to be used for prediction.
 2) Data Preprocessing
-   a) Drop columns not useful for training the model.
+   - Drop columns not useful for training the model.
 Such columns were selected while doing the EDA.
-   b) Replace the invalid values with numpy “nan” so we can use imputer on such values.
+   - Replace the invalid values with numpy “nan” so we can use imputer on such values.
-   c) Encode the categorical values
+   - Encode the categorical values
-   d) Check for null values in the columns.
-If present, impute the null values using the KNN imputer. e)top four feature is selected with Selectkbest & chi2
+   - Check for null values in the columns.
+If present, impute the null values using the KNN imputer.
+   - top four feature is selected with Selectkbest & chi2
 3) Prediction -  the best model is loaded and is used to predict the data .
 4) Once the prediction is made, the predictions along with the original names before label encoder are saved in a CSV file at a given location and the location is returned to the client.